Saudi prince eyes world's big cities for mile-high tower

 About 30 percent of useable land in the overall project, which will have an area of about 5.3 million square meters (57 million square feet), will be allocated to hotels.
 The remainder will be divided equally between retail and premium residential space, Al Maiman added.

 Kingdom Holding, which went public in 2007, has a market value of about $18.5 billion, making it one of the largest listed investment firms in the Middle East.
-Its assets include stakes in top Western firms such as Citigroup (C.N), News Corp (NWSA.O) and Twitter as well as luxury hotels around the world.
-(Editing by Andrew Torchia)
+Its assets include stakes in top Western firms such as Citigroup, News Corp and Twitter as well as luxury hotels around the world.